PluralKit/PluralKit/docs/content/faq.md

 ### Why is my time showing up incorrectly after Daylight savings time change?
 You probably set your timezone in PluralKit to a specific timezone, and PluralKit doesn't know how to calculate daylight savings time with that.
 Instead, set your timezone to a city (for example, "America/Toronto") - you can find your correct city identifier on <https://xske.github.io/tz>

+### Why am I not able to edit a message via ID? or, Why is PluralKit editing the wrong message?
+It is not possible to edit messages via ID.
+Please use the full link, or reply to the message.